anielsen108/Monologues-Detailed/monologues/once-more-unto-the-breach.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Crimson Command — Fiery civic authority and battle-ready proclamations.
+### Navy Discipline — Military cadence and stoic command.
-Use the [Crimson Command](../vocal-energy/crimson-command.md) setup for these cues:
+Use the [Navy Discipline](../vocal-energy/navy-discipline.md) setup for these cues:

 - `Trumpet-like bark, surging breath`
 - `Snarling command`